huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_nodes_v3.html.md

 * `annotations` - (Optional) Node annotation, key/value pair format.
 Changing this parameter will create a new resource.

-* `flavor` - (Required) Specifies the flavor id.
+* `flavor_id` - (Required) Specifies the flavor id.
 Changing this parameter will create a new resource.

-* `az` - (Required) specify the name of the available partition (AZ).
+* `availability_zone` - (Required) specify the name of the available partition (AZ).
 Changing this parameter will create a new resource.

-* `sshkey` - (Required) Key pair name when logging in to select the key pair mode.
+* `key_pair` - (Required) Key pair name when logging in to select the key pair mode.
 Changing this parameter will create a new resource.

 * `eip_ids` - (Optional) List of existing elastic IP IDs.
 Changing this parameter will create a new resource.